simonsedge/simonsedge/README.md

 however, i know for a fact i'm improving myself and my skills. i'm gathering tools to increase my range of opportunity and the effects are clear - i feel more powerful everyday with the knowledge i implement. i can now build personal tools i couldn't in the past even with the help of top-tier AI coding agents. i can now try and explore data-driven edges in the cryptocurrency markets and building almost fully automated (harder to fully automate and not have any significant discretionary input for desired output prediction. typical arbitrage strats revolve around high frequency trading, which is not my focus) profitable trading strategies.

-later this year will decide whether to join the 42 school network, offering a solid (no bootcamp) alternative to a bachelors in software engineering with the benefits that it's peer-to-peer-figure-it-out-by-reading-the-freaking-documentation style and i can change campuses. right now i still have some doubts whether some details will work out but it does look like a viable option and since it's mainly self-directed anyway (apart from structure and evaluation) i could keep on with the studies by myself, if need be.
+later this year will decide whether to join the 42 school network, offering a solid (no bootcamp) alternative to a bachelors in software engineering with the benefits that it's peer-to-peer-figure-it-out-by-reading-the-freaking-documentation style and i can change campuses. right now i still have a few reservations about certain details, but seems like a viable option since it's primarily self-directed (excl. structure and evaluation) i could continue the studies independently if necessary.

 </details>